-Previously just a tourist destination, the entirety of the new site becomes a magnet for a series of small-scale local interactions.
-Flexibility is compartmentalized rather than being uniform and finding a fixed position.
-Program is adjustable and allowed to flux, but is made possible by the infrastructure.
-New possibilities exist by the new terrain.
-Citizens and tourists alike find an exhilarating reprieve from the urban fabric and large boxes.
+Previously just a tourist destination, in the new site – a magnet for small-scale local interactions – citizens and tourists alike are able to find reprieve from the urban fabric and its large boxes.
+Flexibility is compartmentalized, rather than being uniform or finding a fixed position; the program is thus adjustable and allowed to flux, but is made possible – with numerous further possibility – by the infrastructure and terrain.

 Client: Urban Intervention (a partnership between AIA Seattle and Seattle Center)